RMOnft/openDAW/packages/app/studio/README.md

 # OpenDAW Studio

 This package contains the web-based user interface for the OpenDAW project.
+TSDoc comments throughout the codebase power the generated API reference for plugin authors.
 It uses a central colour system defined in [`src/colors.sass`](src/colors.sass) and exposed through the [design tokens](../../docs/docs-dev/style/design-tokens.md).